RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 **2) What's the user flag?**

-Alright, now that we've gotten the credentials for the backdoor, let's try to ssh in with them!
+Alright, now that we've gotten the credentials for the backdoor... let's try to ssh in with them!

 ```
 ssh james@10.10.70.23 -p 2222